Modal Analysis of Buffet Effects Induced by Ultrahigh Bypass Ratio Nacelle Installation: Results

 Upon examining the real part, imaginary part, and magnitude of the mode, structures similar to those observed in frequency band \textbf{1} become apparent.
 The mode exhibits a strong influence in the region of the shock and near the wall in the rear part of the airfoil.
 The spatial wavelengths of the mode's features are significantly shorter compared to the mode in frequency band \textbf{1}.

-Downstream of the shock, close to the wall, the phase angle gradient again indicates downstream propagating disturbances of separated flow structures.
+Downstream of the shock, close to the wall, the phase angle gradient again indicates downstream propagating disturbances of separated flow structures in line with the surface mode analysis in Fig. \ref{fig:ddes_mode_106}.
 Especially for $\Im(\boldsymbol{\varphi}_3)$ we observe a strong inverse correlation of pressure in the shock region and below the rear part of the wing for $\bar{x}>0.3$.
 Furthermore, it can be observed that the magnitude in this area remains relatively high even far away from the wall up to $z/s\approx-0.2$.
 In this region, the phase angle gradient indicates a propagation direction in negative x-direction and away from the wall (two parallel black arrows in Fig. \ref{fig:spod_vol_0.29}).
 Wave-like patterns in this region can also be observed in the mode's magnitude.
 Further studies suggest that these disturbances are related to the breakdown of the shear layer between the separation bubble and the surrounding flow.
 This can also be seen in the volume slice through the Mach number field in Fig. \ref{fig:add_ddes_figs}.
 Directly downstream of the shock, the shear layer at the edge of the shock-induced separation is stable before it breaks down into large-scale turbulent structures further downstream.
-These vortices then generate pressure disturbances, which become noticeable in the mode starting from $\bar{x}\approx0.25$.
+These vortices then generate pressure waves, which become noticeable in the mode starting from $\bar{x}\approx0.25$.
+These volumetric shear layer structures are also assumed to affect the surface pressure fluctuations observed in the corresponding surface modes (cf. Figs. \ref{fig:spod_0.12}-\ref{fig:spod_0.29}), confirming the coupling between volume dynamics and surface buffet.

 As in the analysis of frequency band \textbf{1}, upstream acoustic waves can also be observed in the rear area of the upper side of the wing.
 In this case, they are even more pronounced.
 The upstream disturbances on the lower side far away from the wall ($z/s<-0.1$) are also deflected at the shock in the same way observed before, so that for $\bar{x}<0.2$ they run diagonally into the supersonic region towards the leading edge.
 As before, the mode's magnitude in this area is negligible.
 Although not shown in the figure, forward-propagating acoustic waves are detected at many other spanwise locations in both frequency band \textbf{2} and frequency band \textbf{3}.